 BABY & KIDS

-Ideas For Kids' Desks & Study Zones
+Ideas For A Kid's Desk & Study Zone

-Providing your child with a productive study area at home is key to his academic success.
+Providing your child with a productive study area at home is key to his or her academic success.
 Here are five steps that will turn any space within a student’s bedroom, playroom or dorm room into an efficient and organized study zone.

 Find a desk, table or other smooth surface with room to spread out all study materials.
 Select a chair that’s comfortable, but not too cozy.
 When selecting a workspace, choose a modular system that will grow with your child through high school and even into college.
 Make sure the room has adequate lighting.